What are the Safety Precautions When Working on Live Circuits?

 Work Authorization Procedures

-Authorization is critical in ensuring only qualified personnel handle live electrical work.
+Authorization is critical to ensure that only qualified personnel handle live electrical work.
 Companies must have strict procedures.

 Workers should receive clear instructions before starting tasks.
 A formal process should include: